 About the artist

-The Scottish artist Susan Philipsz (1965, Glasgow) has been using sound and music for more than twenty years in her work for public spaces and in art centers.
-In her work, for which she won the Turner Prize in 2010, she has been re-arranging and interpreting existing compositions or musical pieces for more than 20 years based on the characteristics of the location used.
+Scottish artist Susan Philipsz (1965, Glasgow) has been using sound and music in her work for public spaces and art centers for over twenty years.
+In her work, for which she won the Turner Prize in 2010, she has spent more than 20 years rearranging and interpreting existing compositions or pieces of music based on the characteristics of the location used.
 Philipsz investigates the spatial qualities of sound and its emotional and cognitive dimensions.
-Her recent work often revolves around existential themes such as trauma and sadness.
+Her recent work often revolves around existentialist themes such as trauma and grief.

-Susan Philipsz exhibited in countless museums and art centers in Europe and North America.
-She realized various projects in public space, including on Governor's Island (New York).
-Philipsz's work has been included in various large art collections, including those from the Solomon R. Guggenheim Museum in New York, The Tate in London and Museum Ludwig in Cologne.
+Susan Philipsz has exhibited in numerous museums and art centers in Europe and North America.
+She has realized several projects in public space, including on Governor's Island (New York).
+Philipsz's work is included in several major art collections, including those of the Solomon R. Guggenheim Museum in New York, The Tate in London and Museum Ludwig in Cologne.
 Her work is represented by gallery Ellen de Bruijne (Amsterdam) and Tanya Bonakdar Gallery (New York).

 From North to South

 Seven Tears was commissioned by Sculpture International Rotterdam (SIR).
-SIR is the international program for art in the public space of CBK Rotterdam.
-The work is part of the international image collection of Rotterdam.
-This artwork is also the prelude to SIR's leap from the center over the river to Rotterdam South.
-SIR is developing a multi-year program for Zuid that makes use of all the possibilities that art and the city offer, with the area itself as the driver.
-The program includes expanding the collection with permanent and temporary artworks, research projects, interventions, Z-Files and an international triennial organized.
-All this under the working title Paleis Maashaven.
+SIR is CBK Rotterdam's international program for art in public space.
+The work is part of Rotterdam's international sculpture collection.
+This artwork is also the prelude to SIR's leap from the city center across the river to Rotterdam South.
+SIR is developing a multi-year program for South that makes use of all the possibilities offered by art and the city, with the area itself as the driving force.
+The program includes expanding the collection with permanent and temporary artworks, research projects, interventions, Z-Files and an international triennial.
+All this under the working title of Paleis Maashaven.